EU risks "too big to cooperate" bank supervision

 Barnier suggested they should be given more powers to protect consumers, directly supervise parts of the market such as settlement houses and market benchmarks, and asked if all three should be based in the same place.

-Britain has fought to keep the EBA in London and won safeguards to stop the ECB imposing the rules it wants on the whole bloc.
-Barnier said a banking union reinforced the need for the EBA as there were big financial centers like London outside it.
+Britain has fought to keep the EBA in London and won safeguards to stop the ECB imposing the rules it wants on all the bloc.
+Barnier said a banking union reinforced the need for the EBA as there were big financial centres like London outside it.

-EBA Chairman Andrea Enria said the single market was fragmenting already with a “soft break up” of cross-border groups, exacerbated by the pressure regulators and Europe’s debt crisis has put on banks to draw away from investing abroad.

-Repairing the single market and avoiding a rift between member states inside and outside the banking union requires additional steps “for which at the moment I do not see the necessary political commitment”, Enria said.

 De Larosiere’s blueprint included the new European Systemic Risk Board (ESRB) at the ECB in Frankfurt to spot system wide risks early to head off market bubbles.